 The biggest issue with solving problems is a faulty navigation system which means we often don’t have the real problem correctly defined.

-Often what we think is the problem is actually the symptom of a faulty navigation system, which in the case of human performance is caused by a confusion between cause and effect.
+Often what we think is the problem is actually the symptom of that faulty navigation system, which in the case of human performance is caused by a confusion between cause and effect.

 If more information or reassurance was the solution, then everyone would settle down and get engaged in change programmes but that isn’t what happens.
-What we see is that some people seem more secure and get on board while others sit in the local cafe discussing conspiracy theories or working out their next move.
+What we see is that some people seem more secure and get on board while others sit in the local pub discussing conspiracy theories or working out their next job move.

 This is a typical example of the cause-effect confusion.

 Change in and of itself has no inherent power to make us feel or behave in a particular way.
-It’s only how we think about it that can do that, as evidenced by the wide range of different attitudes, responses and behaviours that people display during corporate change initiatives.
+Only our thinking can do that, as demonstrated by the wide range of different attitudes, responses and behaviours that people display during corporate change initiatives.

-In his perception, the Cause=Effect formula was;
+In his perception, the Cause=Effect formula is;

-The Cause-Effect Formula :
+The True Cause-Effect Formula :

 Cause of feeling overwhelmed = our moment to moment thinking shaped by our understanding of how reality is being created within us